Community Living Assistance and Support Services Provider Manual

 - Audiologist (AU) — A person licensed as an audiologist in accordance with Chapter 401 of the Texas Occupations Code.

-- Licensed Psychological Associate (PSA) — Texas Occupations Code, Chapter 501.
+- Licensed Psychological Associate (PSA) — A person licensed in accordance with Texas Occupations Code, Chapter 501.

-- Licensed Professional Counselor (LPC) — Texas Occupations Code, Chapter 503.
+- Licensed Professional Counselor (LPC) — A person licensed in accordance with Texas Occupations Code, Chapter 503.

 - Dietitian (DI) — A person licensed as a dietitian in accordance with Chapter 701 of the Texas Occupations Code.

 - Registered Nurse (RN) — A person licensed to practice professional nursing by the Texas Board of Nurse Examiners in accordance with Chapter 301 of the Texas Occupations Code.

 - Physician (MD) — A person licensed as a physician in accordance with the Texas Occupations Code, Chapter 155.